OAXFoundation/oaxfoundation.github.io/_posts/2023-1-12-Trends-Heading-into-2023.md

 ***

-With our longstanding belief in the opportunity that DeFi brings, our latest <a href="http://www.notifs.co">Notifs announcement</a> will be continuing to explore how we can bring information and customization to our community members, while exploring how we can integrate aspects of Web3 and NFTs into our offerings!
+<br>With our longstanding belief in the opportunity that DeFi brings, our latest <a href="http://www.notifs.co">Notifs announcement</a> will be continuing to explore how we can bring information and customization to our community members, while exploring how we can integrate aspects of Web3 and NFTs into our offerings!
 We’re excited to see the development work that will be coming out from the market in the next few months and expect these to be milestone moments that will push the boundaries of digital assets in the years to come.